Taking Screenshots on Wayland

 Copy and paste the following bindings into your sway configuration;

-probably at ~/.config/sway/config
+probably at ~/.config/sway/config.

-~/.local/bin/screenshot.sh region
+Print exec ~/.local/bin/screenshot.sh region

-Print exec +Print exec ~/.local/bin/screenshot.sh window
+Shift+Print exec ~/.local/bin/screenshot.sh window

-Shift+Print exec ~/.local/bin/screenshot.sh output
+Ctrl+Print exec ~/.local/bin/screenshot.sh output

 Ctrl+Shift+Print exec ~/.local/bin/screenshot.sh all